 Staying invested can be challenging for many investors when markets become volatile.
 One thing that can help is having a financial plan in place.
 Investors often find that a diversified mix of stocks and bonds may help them reach their financial goals without experiencing the full effects of stock market volatility.
 "Historically, well-diversified portfolios of stocks and bonds have usually experienced less volatility than investing solely in stocks," says Malwal.

 The investment team at Strategic Advisers seeks to adjust the mix of stocks, bonds, and other investments within the client accounts that they manage as the US economy moves through different phases of the business cycle.
-Starting last year, anticipating a potential economic slowdown, Strategic Advisers began to reduce the level of risk in highly diversified client portfolios.
-They did this by reducing allocations to stocks and increasing exposure to bonds.
+In volatile market conditions, Strategic Advisers generally seeks to reduce risk in highly diversified client portfolios by reducing allocations to stocks and increasing exposure to bonds.

-"At this point, our typical well-diversified client account has much less risk in it today than it did last year.
-In making these changes, we hoped to potentially reduce the impact of the volatility we expected," says Malwal.
+"When making these changes, we hope to potentially reduce the impact of the volatility we expected," says Malwal.

-They also stand ready to act should the economy deteriorate further.
-"If we do see any contraction in areas like corporate profits, or the job market, or manufacturing activity, we would seek to further de-risk our client accounts in an effort to mitigate the volatility that could happen during a potential recession."
+They also stand ready to act should the economy deteriorate.
+"If we do see meaningful contraction in areas like corporate profits, or the job market, or manufacturing activity, we would seek to further de-risk our client accounts in an effort to mitigate the volatility that could happen during a potential recession."

 "But more importantly," says Malwal, "We've seen historically that stock markets often start to recover before the economy does.
 So we'll also be ready to increase exposure to stocks when we see early signs that an economic slowdown may be bottoming.
 We would do this in anticipation of strong stock market performance, which has often followed economic slowdowns or recessions."